planimation/documentation/docs/ap_guide.md

-  # Below are the list of shapes
+  # Below are the list of visual objects

-  (:shape block
+  (:visual block
-        #block shape is the default shape type.
-All domain objects have this type by default
+        ; block visual is the default visual type.
+All domain objects have this type by default :type default
-        :type default

-        # all 'shape' objects have the following properties
+        ; all 'visual' objects have the following properties :properties(
-              :properties(
                 (showname false)
                 (x false)
                 (y false)

-        # randomcolor assigns a random color to the object
-                (color (function randomcolor))
+        ; randomcolor assigns a random color to the object (color (function randomcolor))
                 (width 80)
                 (height 80)

-        # this is a base64 string representing the image of the object
+        ; this is a base64 string representing the image of the object (base64image iVBORw0KGg...oAA)
-                (base64image iVBORw0KGg...oAA)
               )
   )

-  (:shape claw
+  (:visual claw
-        #custom object types do not appear in the domain
-        #they are mainly cosmetic.
-This object represents the claw (the claw does not move)
+        ; custom object types do not appear in the domain ; they are mainly cosmetic.
+This object represents the claw (the claw does not move) :type custom
-              :type custom
               :properties(
                 (showname false)